Skip to Content

 Wolz said there have been many safety meetings in preparation for Thursday's event.
 She said any updates throughout the day will be communicated to festival-goers from the stage and through radio sponsors.

-Along with preparing for storms, organizers are also prepared for heat.
+Organizers are also prepared for heat, along with storms.
 Wolz said Missouri American Water has donated a trailer for people to refill water bottles, and there will be tents around to get people out of the heat.

 She said the event is expected to bring in around 10,000-15,000 people, and people are encouraged to stay hydrated, wear sunscreen and wear walking shoes.
 Turner said people should keep an eye on each other and make sure children are accounted for.